 McConnell-Serio went on to star at Penn State (1984-88) and set NCAA Division I records for career assists (1,307), assists in a season (355) and single-season assists per game (11.8).
 She became the first player in program history to be named a first team All-American and was also a four-time All-Atlantic 10 honoree.
 McConnell-Serio was the 1988 recipient of the Frances Pomeroy Naismith Award, presented to the nation's best senior player under 5-foot-8.
 The Nittany Lions advanced to the NCAA Tournament each year of her career and had a four-year record of 95-33 (.742).

-McConnell-Serio was the point guard for two Olympic teams, winning a gold medal at the 1988 Games in Seoul and a bronze in the 1992 Olympics in Barcelona.
+McConnell-Serio was the point guard for two Olympic teams, winning a Gold Medal at the 1988 Games in Seoul and a Bronze in the 1992 Olympics in Barcelona.
 She has won five total medals for the USA as a player, including the 1991 World University Games (gold), 1986 FIBA World Championship (gold) and 1985 R. William Jones Cup (gold).
-In 2011, McConnell-Serio had her first USA Basketball coaching assignment, serving as an assistant for the USA Women's World University Games Team that won gold.

 McConnell-Serio and her husband Pete were both born and raised in the Brookline area of Pittsburgh.
-They are the parents of four children: Peter (23), Jordan (19), Mandi (18) and Madison (16).
+They are the parents of four children: Peter, Jordan, Mandi and Madison.

 Kathy was also an assistant coach at the University of Illinois and Rutgers.
 She gained her initial job in college basketball at the University of Pittsburgh as a recruiting coordinator during the 1991-92 season under Kirk Bruce.
 Kathy played in four NCAA Tournaments while at the University of Virginia.